 The use and weight of each compensation component is based on a subjective determination by the Talent and Compensation Committee of the importance of each component in meeting our overall objectives, as well as market conditions.
-In general, for our named executive officers, the Talent and Compensation Committee seeks to put a significant amount of each named executive officer's potential total direct compensation "at risk" based on corporate performance, individual performance and stock price.
+In general, the Talent and Compensation Committee seeks to put a significant amount of each named executive officer's potential total direct compensation "at risk" based on corporate performance, inclusive of shareholder returns and stock price.
 We consider stock options and time-based RSUs "at risk," as they are subject to stock market fluctuations and long-term vesting schedules.
+PRSUs are also considered "at risk" as they are dependent on Company performance, inclusive of shareholder returns.

-In 2023, target cash compensation (base salary and short-term incentive compensation) for our named executive officers, other than our CEO, represented approximately 52% to 65%, and consequently non-cash compensation represented approximately 35% to 48%, of each such named executive officer's potential total compensation at target performance levels.
-Target annual compensation for our CEO in 2023 was payable solely in cash, with approximately 75% "at risk" based on corporate and individual performance.
-Of our CEO's "at risk" target cash compensation for 2023, 29% related to target short-term incentive compensation and 46% related to target long-term incentive compensation.
+In 2024, target cash compensation (base salary and short-term incentive compensation) for our named executive officers, other than our CEO, represented approximately 53% to 64%, and consequently non-cash compensation represented approximately 36% to 47%, of each named executive officer's target total direct compensation.
+Target annual compensation for our CEO in 2024 was payable solely in cash, with approximately 78% "at risk" based on corporate performance, inclusive of shareholder returns.
+Of our CEO's "at risk" target cash compensation for 2024, 35% related to target short-term incentive compensation and 65% related to target long-term incentive compensation.